JOSHUA TREE NATIONAL PARK: HOW TO PLAN YOUR VISIT

 CHOLLA CACTUS

-We found though, that plant life can actually be the most dangerous.
+We found that plant life can actually be the most dangerous.
 One in particular: the Cholla Cactus [pronounced “choy-ah”].
 If you really want to get a sense of how dangerous these plants are, just do a quick youtube search of Cholla Cactus, and you will find a plethora of videos of people being “attacked” by these super interesting plants.

 When looking at this cactus, it looks like what you would expect from a cactus plant.
 Lots of needles.
 But what you don’t know, is just how dangerous these needles are.